duckdb/duckdb-web/docs/guides/meta/describe.md

 selected: Describe
 ---

-# How to view the schema of the result of a query

 In order to view the schema of the result of a query, prepend `DESCRIBE` to a query.

 ```sql